Eggy115/ModifyMC/Commands/tellraw/README.md

 do ["fsddf"] or "hsdffsd" e.g. `/tellraw @a "hello"` or `/tellraw @p ["epic"]` to add multiple lines, use `\n` e.g. `/tellraw @s "line 1\nline 2`
-you can also do `\u00a7` which is section sign so you can get other colours or other fancy symbol like `\u00b1`
+you can also do `\u00a7` which is section sign so you can get other colours or other fancy symbol like `"\u00b9\u00b2\u00b3"` which would have to the power of 1, 2, 3

 ## json text